dubbypanda/flint/README.md

 ---

 # ***Flint***

->[!important]
->Use the latest release of Flint because a main branch caused an error. at that time

-- A **secure, local-first knowledge base** with AI-powered intelligence.
+>- A **secure, local-first knowledge base** with AI-powered intelligence.
 Your notes, your graph, your AI - all running locally on your machine.

 ---